vlastimiltetour/vlastimiltetour/README.md

 ## Hi there 👋 I'm Vlastimil

-I'm a backend-focused Python developer with a strong interest in clean code, automation, and data.
+As a Python Dev, I sit at the crossroads of software engineering, data analysis, and data engineering—building features with precision and clarity.
+My superpowers: blending a foundation in statistics with the insight of psychology to craft workflows, code, communication, and teamwork that remain clear and sharp.

 ## 🛠 Skills
 **Languages**: Python 3.9, Bash